Immerse Yourself in the Business Side of Technology

 *If a student chooses to take both MET CS 520 and MET CS 521, the first course completed will fulfill the core requirement and the second course completed will count as an elective.

-Students who are not choosing to complete a concentration must choose four general electives (16 credits) from the list below, with at least three at the 600 level or above.
+Select four Computer Science & IT courses at the 500 level or higher, with at least two at the 600 level or above, unless you are pursuing a concentration in Computer Networks, Cybersecurity, Data Analytics, Database Management & Business Intelligence, Digital Forensics, Health Informatics, IT Project & Product Management, or Web Application Development.
 When choosing electives, students should make sure that they have all prerequisites required by the selected course.
-Note that some courses may not be available in the blended or online format:
+Note that some courses may not be available in an online format.

 Computer Science Faculty